KotaroW/MimicJS/README.md

 ```

 ## Performance
-A comparison test between vanila JS and Mimic JS with the below code.
+A comparison test between vanilla JS and Mimic JS with the below code.
 ```
 <script>
     var start = new Date ().getTime ();